 Here follow same examples on when Conflict of interest must be reported:

 - An application from a person close to the member through kinship or other personal relations.

-- An application from a close colleague, supervisor, doctoral student or other member of the research group or immediate institutional environment to which the member of the Foundation’s Board or research delegation belongs.
+- An application from a close colleague, supervisor, doctoral student or other member of the research group or immediate institutional environment to which the member of the Foundation’s Board or research committee belongs.

 - An application that competes with or supports the member’s own interests, such as in the event of enmity or co-publication.